matthewschallenkamp/Red-Team-Code/open_kattis/museum/museum.md

 points at integer coordinates around the rectangle which won't intersect the square.

 ## Discussion
-The judges' slides from the 2015 BAPC where this problem was first introduced state that a brute-force algorithm will suffice.
-That is, the given algorithm is to try every group of 3 points and see if any of the three lines intersect the square.
+The judges' slides from the 2015 BAPC where this problem was first introduced state that a brute-force algorithm (test every possible triangle to see if it intersects the square) will suffice.

 Given that 1 < L, W < 201, and there are up to 31 test cases in a file, this is an inadequate solution.
-Program runtime must be O(n^2) or better.
+Program runtime must be O(n^2) or better to fit the parameters of the problem in a worst-case scenario.
-I was unable to find a O(n) solution, though the judges' slides hint that one exists.
-I did however find a way to reduce enough of the problem to counting that it should run in O(n^2) time.
+We were unable to find a O(n) solution, though the judges' slides hint that one exists.
+We did however find a way to reduce enough of the problem to counting that it should run in O(n^2) time.

 ## Solution
 There are two main steps for solving each case.